© Crown copyright 2018

 The NWP vision:

-Optimised LLW management across the UK that delivers value for money.
+Effective LLW management across the UK that delivers value to stakeholders.

 Partners collaborate on projects and share information to optimise waste management practices, and to deliver the safe, secure, environmentally responsible and cost-effective treatment and disposal of LLW in the UK, in accordance with the Strategy.